Helliconia: Avernus

-Avernus: Its Origins

-Space-colonisers departed Earth in the year 2100 AD, and were investigating the Ophiuchus supercluster in the 3100s AD when a planet appearing to bear life registered on observational satellites.
-This planet (then given the appellation "G4PBX / 4582–4–3”) was Helliconia.
+Colonisers departed Earth in the year 2100 AD, and were investigating the Ophiuchus supercluster in the 3100s AD when a planet appearing to bear life registered on observational satellites.
+This planet was Helliconia.
 In 3145 AD, a starship was dispatched to investigate, and arrived in the vicinity of star Batalix in 3600 AD.
-At first, the space-colonisers were able to land on the nearby planet of Aganip, and at once began the construction of the massive space station Avernus, which was then operative in 3608 AD.

-Avernus is visible from the surface of Helliconia as a bright, fast-moving "star."
-There are also thousands of probes and other monitoring devices on the planet, providing scientific readings, video pictures, etc., which Avernus collects and transmits to Earth via an intermediary routing centre on one of Pluto's moons, Charon.
+At first, the colonisers were able to land on the nearby planet of Aganip, and began construction of the massive space station Avernus, which was then operative in 3608 AD.
+Avernus is visible from the surface of Helliconia and appears to the inhabitants to be a bright, fast-moving star.
+Probes and other monitoring devices are installed on the planet, providing scientific readings and images which Avernus collects and transmits to Earth.
 As Helliconia and Earth are separated by one thousand light-years, the events occurring on Helliconia become viewable to humans on Earth long after they have actually happened.

-Avernus: Its Clans & Studies

-Thousands of people (genetic descendants of the original crew) live on Avernus in a compact but comfortable high-tech environment; these have been further split into a number of main families, also called "clans" (numbering eight in Spring, six in Summer, then reduced to only two in Winter) each studying a different facet of life on Helliconia.
-Known families and their studies include the following: